GoogleChrome/web.dev/src/site/content/en/fast/compress-images/index.md

 ## Optimizing vector images

-All modern browsers support Scalable Vector Graphics (SVG), which is an XML-based image format for two-dimensional graphics: we can embed the SVG markup directly on the page, or as an external resource.
+All modern browsers support Scalable Vector Graphics (SVG), which is an XML-based image format for two-dimensional graphics.
+You can embed the SVG markup directly on the page or as an external resource.
 In turn, an SVG file can be created by most vector-based drawing software, or by hand and directly in your favorite text editor.